dotnet/orleans/Getting-Started-With-Orleans/Asynchrony-and-Tasks.md

 ## Asynchrony

 Grains interact by invoking asynchronous method calls.
-Asynchronous methods are built on top the Task Parallel Library and return either a Task (for void methods) or a Task<T> (for methods returning values of type T and properties of type T).
+Asynchronous methods are built on top the Task Parallel Library and return either a Task (for void methods) or a Task&lt;T&gt; (for methods returning values of type T and properties of type T).

 The primary way of using a Task is to wait for its completion with the await keyword of C# 5.0 (.NET 4.5).